 The materiality of photography is heightened with McMenemy’s treatment of the photograph.
 Transferring the image onto a readymade surface, she begins this painstaking process by first removing the photographic paper using steel wool – strategically leaving behind selections of the paper to create a variance in texture.
 Painting, drawing and ink are then applied with the same mark-making techniques practiced in traditional painting.

-McMenemy is represented by South Main Gallery in Vancouver and has a variety of private and corporate collectors in Toronto, Los Angeles, New York, Belfast and Vancouver.
+McMenemy has a variety of private and corporate collectors in Toronto, Los Angeles, New York, and Vancouver.